Chenhere22/Traveling-project/README.md

 ## The China traveling
 This traveling will be posted on Tiktok.
 I have posted one video about traveling in China.
 The orignal vedio I will ask my sister to make and I will add subtitles and audio.
 Then I can post on Tiktok and Instragram.

+## Marketing
+I will use AI to detect the content on social media and send message or comment to show I can help them to organise traveling in China or Germany.